Persistence of stationary motion under explicit symmetry breaking perturbation: Introduction

-The dynamical systems we focus on are Hamiltonian systems.
-Some aspects of explicit symmetry breaking phenomena are studied by several authors including\cit{Ambrosetti et al.}~\cite{MR879691},\cit{Grabsi, Montaldi and Ortega}~\cite{Grasbi} and\cit{Gay-Balmaz and Tronci}~\cite{MR2684603}.
-Phase spaces of Hamiltonian systems are symplectic manifolds and the symmetries of such systems are encoded into Lie group actions on those manifolds.
+The problem is as follows.
+Phase spaces of hamiltonian systems are symplectic manifolds and the symmetries of such systems are encoded into Lie group actions on those manifolds.
 A symplectic manifold is a smooth manifold $M$ equipped with a non-degenerate closed two-form $\omega$.
-A (proper) action of a Lie group $G$ on $M$ is \defn{canonical} if it is smooth and it preserves $\omega$.
-A class of canonical group actions on symplectic manifolds are Hamiltonian.
-To those actions we can associate a Noether conserved quantity expressed in term of a momentum map $\J_G:M\to\mathfrak{g}^*$, where $\mathfrak{g}^*$ is the dual of the Lie algebra of $G$.
-This notion generalizes the notion of angular momentum in classical mechanics, when the phase space is $T^*\R^3$, acted on by the group of rotations $SO(3)$.
-By a \defn{Hamiltonian (proper) $G$-manifold}, we mean a quadruple $(M,\omega,G,\J_G)$ as described above, where $\J_G:M\to\mathfrak{g}^*$ is equivariant with respect to the coadjoint action $\Ad^*:(g,\mu)\in G\times\mathfrak{g}^*\mapsto\Ad^*_{g^{-1}}\mu\in\mathfrak{g}^*$.
+A (proper) smooth action of a Lie group $G$ on $M$ is \defn{symplectic} if it preserves $\omega$.
+An important class of symplectic group actions on symplectic manifolds are the \defn{Hamiltonian} actions, which are those actions to which there is associated a Noether conserved quantity expressed in term of a momentum map $\J_G:M\to\mathfrak{g}^*$, where $\mathfrak{g}^*$ is the dual of the Lie algebra of $G$.
+This notion generalizes the notion of angular momentum in classical mechanics, when the phase space is (a product of copies of) $T^*\R^3$, acted on by the group of rotations $SO(3)$.
+By a \defn{hamiltonian (proper) $G$-manifold} we mean a quadruple $(M,\omega,G,\J_G)$ as described above, where $\J_G:M\to\mathfrak{g}^*$ is equivariant with respect to the coadjoint action $\Ad^*:(g,\mu)\in G\times\mathfrak{g}^*\mapsto\Ad^*_{g^{-1}}\mu\in\mathfrak{g}^*$ of $G$ on the dual Lie algebra.